DrewHans/coreboot_thinkpad_x220/README.md

 ---

-# Coreboot 4.15 Configuration for the Thinkpad x220
+# Coreboot 4.17 Configuration for the Thinkpad x220

-When you run `make nconfig` you should make sure the options below are selected (but don't deselect coreboot defaults).
+When you run `make nconfig` you should make sure the options below are selected (but don't deselect any coreboot defaults, except for secondary payloads).

 ```
 General